Kalathur Kannamma: Plot

 Rajalingam is the only son of Ramalingam, the zamindar of Kalathur.
 Kannamma is the daughter of Murugan, a farmer of the same place.
 On the zamindar's advice, Murugan sends his daughter to Madras for higher education.
 While returning from Madras, Kannamma meets Raja in the train.
 Noticing her respect and awe for the zamindar, Raja calls himself an electrician visiting the palace.
 They fall in love.
 A few days later, Kannamma learns the truth and to reassure her, Raja marries her secretly in a temple.

 Two days later, Raja has to go abroad for higher studies.
 During his absence, Ramalingam learns of the marriage and orders Kannamma to forget his son.
 Moved by the zamindar's feelings, Kannamma promises never to mention their marriage to anyone.
 Ramalingam arranges Murugan and the now pregnant Kannamma to stay in a nearby town, Sevalpatti.
 Murugan, who is ashamed of Kannamma's secret marriage, leaves Kannamma's newborn son in an orphanage and lies that the child was stillborn.
 They both decide to leave the place and settle in Bangalore.

 When Raja returns, he learns that Kannamma had left Kalathur.
 His inquiries in Sevalpatti lead him to believe that Kannamma had led an immoral life.
 Grief-stricken, he travels from place to place to forget Kannamma and takes to drinking as a last resort.
 In Bangalore, he encounters Kannamma in a dancer's house where she had come to teach the dancer's daughter.
-Her presence in the house and reticence to Raja's questions strengthens his belief that Kannamma is a woman of ill repute and in disgust, he returns home.
+Her presence in the house and reticence to Raja's questions strengthen his belief that Kannamma is a woman of ill repute and in disgust, he returns home.

-Kannamma's son Selvam grows up into an intelligent boy and is living in the orphanage in Sevalpatti.
+Kannamma's son Selvam grows up into an intelligent boy and lives in the orphanage in Sevalpatti.
 Murugan visits the orphanage and on meeting Selvam, decides to shift to Sevalpatti to be near him.
 Kannamma becomes a teacher in Selvam's school and feels attracted to him.
 She invites him to stay with her but he refuses as he has to look after Mani, a lame orphan living with him.
 Raja is invited to Sevalpatti by Singaram, a rich merchant who wants to marry his daughter Maduram to him, to preside over a school function.
-Raja takes a fascination for Selvam who acts in the school play.
+Raja takes a fascination with Selvam who acts in the school play.
 After the play ends, he encounters Kannamma again and orders the headmistress to dismiss her.